FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 Industrial Excellence

-Establish highly productive, efficient, and effective ship dismantling processes under EU-Convention standards.
-Continuously improving operations to increase recycling quality and resource savings.
+Establish highly productive ship dismantling processes licensed by GREENDOCK under EU-Convention standards.
+Continuously improving recycling quality.

 Strategic Focus